Chris-Ho/fake-news-detection-ML/README.md

   5. Optimise hyperparameters
   6. See results

-To run code yourself download the data files and run the code in the Jupyter Notebook.
+To run the code yourself download the data files and run the code in the Jupyter Notebook.

 Alternatively, to just view the code, click on the Notebook.